It Is (Should Be) All About The HERO6 For GoPro Bulls

 Both 8K resolution and 4G connectivity would require GoPro to substantially improve its battery potential.
 For the HERO5, battery life is around two hours for normal video, and one hour for 4K video.
 Battery life would at the very least need to stay the same for these two improvements to be truly enticing.

-So to sum up for the future HERO6: it could have some enticing features for consumers looking for a new and improved GoPro.
+So to sum up for the future HERO6: It could have some enticing features for consumers looking for a new and improved GoPro.
 That should be encouraging for GoPro bulls, especially if HERO5 performs well and the GoPro is still strong when the time for a camera lineup refresh comes.

 One Closing Wildcard

 There is one last piece of the puzzle I don't quite know where to put.
 It's not a camera, but shouldn't be thrown in with the previously mentioned new revenue fails.
 In my mind, GoPro's cloud subscription service GoPro Plus is a complete wildcard at this point.
-We really don't know much about it accept that it costs $5/month.
+We really don't know much about it except that it costs $5/month.

 When GoPro reports 4Q2016 results, I'll be watching for two things specific to this service.
 First, I'll want to know what percentage of HERO5 owners immediately took advantage of the GoPro Plus service.
 Second, I want to know what kind of profit margin this service could potentially have.
 Until we know those two things, it's really hard to be decisively positive or negative about the financial opportunity it provides the company.